 Our job search advisors will prepare you to hit the ground running once you are in Europe and on the hunt for that perfect teaching job.
 Even simple things like resumes and cover letters can be very different in countries outside of the US.
 Are your birthday and marital status listed on your resume?
 Probably not, but if you're applying for jobs in Europe, they should be!
 Do you have a professional picture of yourself that you can hand to potential employers along with your resume?
 You should!
 Sounded a little creepy to me too, but hey, it got me hired!

 Are there any exceptions?
 Yes.
 Government programs like TAPIF in France, Cultural Ambassadors in Spain, and the Central European Teaching Program (CETP) program in Hungary typically require applications and interviews be submitted in advance.
-In addition many schools in countries like Russia, Poland & Turkey interview teachers in advance over the phone.
-To learn more, read Where can I Secure a Job in Advance for Teaching English in Europe?
+In addition, many schools in countries like Russia, Poland & Turkey interview teachers in advance over the phone.

 Whether or not you have a college degree, you can be an English teacher in Europe, but choose your future European homeland wisely.
 Countries like Spain, Germany, and Russia do not require that their foreign English teachers have bachelor's degrees, whereas Poland, Hungary, and Turkey do.

 You also need to consider visa procedures when deciding where you'd like to live and teach.
 It is notoriously difficult for non-EU citizens to get a work visa as an English teacher in Portugal.
 For those of you with EU citizenship, you have the legal right to work in any EU country, so enjoy the beaches of Porto and Lisbon for us Americans.
 But don't worry Americanos - there are at least eight countries in Europe where you can get a work visa with the help of your language school.